skip to main content

 Optimum plans and pricing

-If you can’t get the fiber plans, the 300Mbps Internet cable internet plan offers good speeds at low rates.
-For even faster speeds, Optimum has several gigabit plans.
-One caveat with Optimum is its price hikes.
+If you need faster speeds, Optimum has several gigabit plans, but watch for price hikes.
 Optimum usually raises prices by $15 per month in year one, and then again in year two.

 T-Mobile plans and pricing